martinmphil/situational_judgement_tests/README.md

 In a new branch
 `npm install <package-name>@latest`

-Run end-to-end testing suite and commit
+Run end-to-end testing suite and commit.
+Then merge with main branch and push to remote repository.

 ## Next